sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 The data preparation process involved four main steps:

 ### 3.1 Data Cleaning
-Some rows of data had a lot of missing values.
-The fact that these were text based features made it hard to impute.
-These were manually removed to ensure the data is clean and ready to use.
+Some rows of data had a lot of missing values and some others were improperly formatted.
+In this step, we filtered cleaned or removed such rows to ensure the data is clean and ready to use.

 ### 3.2 Data Parsing
 Since a lot of the data in columns was stored as JSON arrays, we had to manipulate the dataframe to extract relevant information from these columns.
 We extracted the first 2 genres, first 2 production houses, first 2 keywords, first 6 cast members and crew members in important positions like Producer, Director etc. We did this on the entire dataset.
 We have shown a sample code for parsing the genres column below.
 The other JSON columns were parsed similarly and stored in csv files.
-We subsequently read the stored csv files in the next step.

 ```r